mknx/smarthome/plugins/sqlite/README.md

 --------------

 For num and bool items, you could set the attribute: `sqlite`.
 By this you enable logging of the item values.
+If you set this attribute to `init`, SmartHome.py tries to set the item to the last know value (like cache = yes).

 <pre>
 [outside]